 The hero Wolraad Woltemade

-Little is known archaeologically about this wrecksite.
-Supposedly it has been salvaged by the African Salvage Corporation Ltd. However, information regarding this salvage is hard to come by since it has not been published to the public.
+Supposedly the wreck has been salvaged by the African Salvage Corporation Ltd. However, information regarding this salvage is hard to come by since it has not been published.

-Protected in terms of the National Heritage Resources Act, No. 25 of 1999.
+The wreck site is protected in terms of the National Heritage Resources Act, No. 25 of 1999.
 This act regards historic shipwrecks as well.
-The site may not be disturbed without permission of the South African Resources Agency (SAHRA) and artifacts removed from the wreck may not be traded without SAHRA's permission.
+The site may not be disturbed without the permission of the South African Resources Agency (SAHRA) and artifacts removed from the wreck may not be traded without SAHRA's permission.